kazurayam/unittest-helper/docs/index.md

         └── test_write_file
             └── sample_20231103_094817.txt

+There is `cleanOutputSubDirectory()` method as well.
+This will choose a specific sub directory specfied by `setSubDir(Path subDir)` method, remove and recreate it.
+It will leave other subdirectories in the output dir untouched.

 ### Translating a Path to a Home Relative string

 A Path object can be turned into a string, which is an absolute path string like: